butfirstchai.com

 Let's look at what you need to make the Pizza dough and some basic items to make a pizza!

 • Yeast: I always use instant yeast that resides in my fridge or freezer in a glass bottle.
 I add them directly to the flour.
-But if you are using any other yeast or are not sure if they are alive or expired, then make sure you test it before you add it to the flour.
+But if you are using any other yeast or are not sure if they are alive or expired, then make sure you test them before you add them to the flour.

 • Water: Lukewarm water is required to activate the yeast